Ethics Committee

 National Health Sciences Research Committee

-According to the G-NHSRC and MWI-5, non-Malawian researchers must pay $150 USD and Malawian researchers must pay 500 Malawian Kwacha to the National Health Sciences Research Committee (NHSRC) upon submission of a research proposal.
-Per MWI-15, Malawian students are required to pay 5000 Malawian Kwacha.
+According to MWI-4 and MWI-15, non-Malawian researchers must pay $150 USD or its equivalent in Malawian Kwacha to the National Health Sciences Research Committee (NHSRC) upon submission of a research proposal.
+Malawian students (Masters and below) are required to pay 5000 Malawian Kwacha.

-The G-NHSRC and MWI-5 indicate that following the protocol’s approval, the investigator must also pay the Ministry of Health (MOH) a fee of 10% of the total budget indicated in the proposal to cover NHSRC institutional capacity strengthening and administrative operating expenses.
+The G-NHSRC and MWI-5 indicate that following the protocol’s approval, the principal investigator must also pay the Ministry of Health (MOH) a fee of 10% of the total budget indicated in the proposal to cover NHSRC institutional capacity strengthening and administrative operating expenses.
+MWI-15 further specifies that the fee, referred to as a 10% NHSRC Human Subject Protection (HSP) fee, must be paid by PhD students and above.

 Payment Instructions